-The CE marking can continue to be used for the GB market until 31 December 2021, as long as all the other rules have been met (but this only applies if there have been no changes to the EU rules between 31 December 2020 and 31 December 2021).
-After 31 December 2021, the UKCA marking must be used for the GB market, but there are particular rules about ensuring unfettered access that apply for qualifying NI Goods.
+The CE marking can continue to be used for the GB market until 31 December 2022 see footnote 9, as long as all the other rules have been met (but this only applies if there have been no changes to the EU rules between 31 December 2020 and 31 December 2022).
+From 1 January 2023, the UKCA marking must be used for the GB market, but there are particular rules about ensuring unfettered access that apply for qualifying NI Goods.